AppleGamer22/applegamer22.github.io/content/posts/monsec/index.md

 During this semester, I ran a [beginner-level workshop](https://youtu.be/oc_Ndi7p3Eg) about steganography, the art of hiding information in plain sight within other pieces of information.

 # President
 Before Peter's role ended, he handled the paperwork required to register MonSec as a [non-profit organisation](https://www.acnc.gov.au/charity/charities/5e6985b5-f1e2-ec11-bb3e-002248116a15/profile), which intended to be used for discounted digital infrastructure.
 Initially, we intended to focus on transitioning our CTFd server to Microsoft Azure, since they offer a non-profit grant that will be substantially cheaper for us.
-Our systems administrator Matti, did a tremendous work learning [Infrastructure as Code](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) in order to have our Azure resources documented.
+Our systems administrator Matti, did a tremendous work learning [Infrastructure as Code (IaC)](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/infrastructure-as-code) in order to have our Azure resources documented.
 His work enabled the next system administrator, Kar Jun to up-skill himself, and it also gave me an excuse to learn [Terraform](https://terraform.io) as well.

 With the 2023 committee assembled, I had some plans to make the club's mission reach more people through improved social media.